SaFialhoD/Data-Science-Mind-Map/README.md

 TAKE A LOOK http://htmlpreview.github.io/?https://github.com/SaFialhoD/Data-Science-Mind-Map/blob/master/Index.html

-The goal of this map is to create a summary of how a hierarchical relationship of Data Science´s concepts could be, while allowing acces to its content.
+The goal of this map is to create a summary of how a hierarchical relationship of Data Science´s concepts could be, while allowing access to its content.

 Edges (Relationships):